HILLELOH/Project_Geo_Gebra/README.md

 ### Undo / Redo
-In our program, all kind of operaiton are saved.
+In our program, all kind of operaiton are saved.<br />
-The Undo and Redo works in this way:
+The Undo and Redo works in this way:<br />
-Undo take an operation that has occurred and do the opposite one to undo it, and the Redo simply take an operation and do it as is.
+Undo take an operation that has occurred and do the opposite one to undo it, and the Redo simply take an operation and do it as is.<br />

 ### Reset / delete history
-Reset is the abilit to reset the figure from shape (and it's included as operation that we can Undo or Redo) Delete history simply delete all the operations from the history s.t you can't restore anymore and it is initialize (but save the shapes already drawn)
+Reset is the abilit to reset the figure from shape (and it's included as operation that we can Undo or Redo)<br />
+Delete history simply delete all the operations from the history s.t you can't restore anymore and it is initialize (but save the shapes already drawn)<br />

 ### Save / Load
-Save the current poisition of the figure with all the shaped on it.
+Save the current poisition of the figure with all the shaped on it.<br />
-Load from file a position and continue from there.
+Load from file a position and continue from there.<br />